jorisvink/gospel/README.md

 Gospel, a litany plugin for WeeChat.

-Litany is an end-to-end encrypted and peer-to-peer chat protocol using the sanctum as its transport layer.
+Litany is an end-to-end encrypted and peer-to-peer chat protocol using the sanctum protocol as its transport layer.

 For details on how the underlying tunnels works see
 <a href="https://github.com/jorisvink/sanctum/blob/master/docs/crypto.md">docs/crypto.md</a> in the sanctum repository.